 The 1966 Dodge Charger wanted to play in the fastback band too.
 It least it got a distinctive front grille with disappearing headlights, another cool fad thanks to the Sting Ray.
 The Charger’s fastback was a bit faster then the Marlin’s too, although that still didn’t make it a success, except in comparison to the Marlin.

-Then there was the matter of the interior, which again was all-Classic, except for that huge Marlin badge on the dash, to perpetually remind you that there really was a difference from the otherwise identical Classic hardtop coupe (except for the view in the rear view mirror and the 27% premium paid for the privilege).
-No, these are not the bucket seats all the cool cars had, but there was, of course, one redeeming feature: the seats folded down into a glorious love den.
+No, these are not the bucket seats all the cool cars had, which was another colossal blunder (buckets were optional).
+But there was, of course, one redeeming feature: the seats folded down into a glorious love den.
 Every kid who scored a date despite Dad’s bad choice of cars, and managed to take advantage of the

 Unlike the Barracuda and Charger, the Marlin’s rear seat didn’t fold down.
 That might have been handy in the case of a double date.
 Or for very tall lovers.